-42. Transmission on Death
+41. Transmission on Death

-- (A) When a sole shareholder or a shareholder who is the last survivor of joint shareholders dies, his personal representatives will be the only people who will be recognised as being entitled to his shares. - (B) If a joint shareholder dies, the surviving joint shareholder or shareholders will be the only people who will be recognised as being entitled to his shares. - (C) However, this article does not discharge the estate of any shareholder from any liability.
+- (A) When a sole shareholder or a shareholder who is the last survivor of joint shareholders dies, that shareholder's personal representatives will be the only people who will be recognised as being entitled to that shareholder's shares. - (B) If a joint shareholder dies, the surviving joint shareholder or shareholders will be the only people who will be recognised as being entitled to that shareholder's shares. - (C) However, this article does not discharge the estate of any shareholder from any liability.

-43. Entry of Transmission in Register
+42. Entry of Transmission in Register

-A person who becomes entitled to a share as a result of the death or bankruptcy of a shareholder or some other event which gives rise to the transmission of the share by operation of law must provide any evidence of his entitlement which is reasonably required.
+A person who becomes entitled to a share as a result of the death or bankruptcy of a shareholder or some other event which gives rise to the transmission of the share by operation of law must provide any evidence of such entitlement which is reasonably required.
 In the case of certificated shares, the directors must note this entitlement in the register within two months of receiving such evidence.

-44. Election of Person Entitled by Transmission
+43. Election of Person Entitled by Transmission

-- (A) Subject to these articles, a person who becomes entitled to a share by law can either be registered as the shareholder or choose another person to become the shareholder. - (B) If a person who is entitled to a certificated share by law wants to be registered as a shareholder, he must deliver or send a notice to the company saying that he has made this decision.
+- (A) Subject to these articles, a person who becomes entitled to a share by law can either be registered as the shareholder or choose another person to become the shareholder. - (B) If a person who is entitled to a certificated share by law wants to be registered as a shareholder, that person must deliver or send a notice to the company saying that they have made this decision.
 This notice will be treated as a transfer form.
 All the provisions of these articles about registering transfers of certificated shares apply to it.
-The directors have the same power to refuse to register a person entitled to certificated shares by law as they would have had to refuse to register a transfer by the person who was previously entitled to the shares. - (C) If a person entitled to a CREST share by law wants to be registered as a shareholder, he must do so in accordance with the Uncertificated Securities Regulations.
-All the provisions of these articles about registering transfers of CREST shares will apply and the same power to refuse to register a person entitled to a CREST share by law will apply as would have applied to refuse to register a transfer by the person who was previously entitled to the shares. - (D) If a person who is entitled to a certificated share by law wants the share to be transferred to another person, he must do this by signing a transfer form to the person he has selected.
-The directors have the same power to refuse to register the person selected as they would have had to refuse to register a transfer by the person who was previously entitled to the shares. - (E) If a person who is entitled to a CREST share by law wants the share to be transferred to another person, he must do this using CREST.
+The directors have the same power to refuse to register a person entitled to certificated shares by law as they would have had to refuse to register a transfer by the person who was previously entitled to the shares. - (C) If a person entitled to a CREST share by law wants to be registered as a shareholder, that person must do so in accordance with the uncertificated securities rules.
+All the provisions of these articles about registering transfers of CREST shares will apply and the same power to refuse to register a person entitled to a CREST share by law will apply as would have applied to refuse to register a transfer by the person who was previously entitled to the shares. - (D) If a person who is entitled to a certificated share by law wants the share to be transferred to another person, that person must do this by signing a transfer form to the person they have selected.
+The directors have the same power to refuse to register the person selected as they would have had to refuse to register a transfer by the person who was previously entitled to the shares.

+(E) If a person who is entitled to a CREST share by law wants the share to be transferred to another person, that person must do this using CREST.
 The same power to refuse to register the person selected will apply as would have applied to refuse to register a transfer by the person who was previously entitled to the shares.

-45. Rights of Person Entitled by Transmission
+44. Rights of Person Entitled by Transmission